The Demi-Paradise: Plot summary

-Ivan Kouznetsoff (Laurence Olivier), a Russian inventor, travels to England to introduce the British shipping industry to his newly invented and improved propeller blade.
-There he meets socialite Anne Tisdall (Penelope Dudley-Ward), and falls for her.
+Ivan Kouznetsoff, a Russian inventor, travels to England to introduce the British shipping industry to his newly invented and improved propeller blade.
+There he meets socialite Anne Tisdall, and falls for her.
 Meeting Anne and hearing her views turn his own previous conceptions about the capitalist system and its degenerates upside down.
 After a lovers' quarrel, Ivan heads back to Russian only to be recalled to England a year later to smooth out imperfections in his design.
 Despite his efforts, his modifications prove to be unsound and he seems destined to return to the Soviet Union in disgrace.

 Anne convinces the local shipbuilders to work around the clock in order to realise the revolutionary propeller.
 Soon they solve the problem, and there is a very successful launch of the new line of ships.
 Ivan can return to the Soviet Union to aid the war effort, enriched by Anne's love.